iridess/questdb.io/docs/faq/troubleshooting.md

 DROP TABLE mytable;
 RENAME table mytable_copy TO mytable;
 ```

-A similar approach with a table copy may be used to in order to update table
-rows.

 ## Why do I get `table busy` error messages when inserting data over PostgreSQL wire protocol?